bluehalo/ngx-leaflet/README.md

 You can modify this README.md file by removing this section and updating the other relevant content.

 #### ./src/index.ts
-This file should export your Angular 2 module(s).
+This file should export your Angular.io module(s).
 The build treats this as the primary library entry point.

 #### ./src
 Obviously.
 Change stuff here.